shuvayanb/about/blogs.md

 * [**Principal component analysis in aerodynamic shape optimisation**](https://backpackandbliss.wordpress.com/2021/05/16/principal-component-analysis-in-aerodynamic-shape-optimisation/)

-This article highlights the utility of dimensionality reduction technique, i.e. Principal Component Analysis (PCA) for data compression and image (or flowfield) classification
+This article highlights the utility of dimensionality reduction technique, i.e. Principal Component Analysis (PCA) for data compression and image (or flowfield) classification.